A Piano Player’s Guide to Understanding the Half Note

 Half notes are one of the most common notes of piano playing, so you’ll need to learn it quickly.
 Here’s your guide to understanding the half note.

 As mentioned earlier, the half note lasts two beats.
 This is a central tenet of the common time rule which all piano players must understand.
 Understanding common time is essential if you’re learning to play the piano.
 Common time is the most common meter in music and the one that you’re most likely to encounter when reading sheet music.

 Common time is a 4/4 meter, in which there are four quarter note beats per measure .
-Within 4/4 measure time there are therefore a total of 2 half notes and a whole note.
-This is the major difference between half notes and whole notes.
+Within 4/4 measure time, there are therefore a total of 2 half notes and a whole note.
+This is the major difference between the half notes and whole notes.

 Reading the Half Note